-During the assurance engagement, TUVI adopted a risk-based approach, focusing verification efforts on disclosures and issues of high material relevance to PIL and its stakeholders.
-The objective was to assess the reliability and accuracy of the non-financial information disclosed, with emphasis on the robustness of data management systems, internal controls, and information flows.
+During the assurance engagement, TUVI adopted a risk-based approach, toousing verification efforts an disclosures and issues of high material relevance to PIL and its stakeholders.
+The objective was to assess the reliability and accuracy of www.tuv-nord.com/in the non-financial information disclosed, with emphasis on the robustness of data management systems, internal controls, and information flows.